argmin-rs/argmin/media/book/src/observing.md

 # Observing progress

 Argmin offers an interface to observe the state of the solver at initialization as well as after every iteration.
-This includes the parameter vector, gradient, Jacobian, Hessian, iteration number, cost values and many more as well as solver-specific metrics.
+This includes the parameter vector, gradient, Jacobian, Hessian, iteration number, cost values and many more general as well as solver-specific metrics.
 This interface can be used to implement loggers, send the information to a storage or to plot metrics.

-The observer [`WriteToFile`](https://docs.rs/argmin/latest/argmin/core/observers/file/struct.WriteToFile.html) saves the parameter vector to disk and as such requires the parameter vector to be serializable.
+The observer [`ParamWriter`](https://docs.rs/argmin-observer-paramwriter/latest/argmin_observer_paramwriter/struct.ParamWriter.html) saves the parameter vector to disk and as such requires the parameter vector to be serializable.
-Hence this feature is only available with the `serde1` feature.
+This observer is available in the [`argmin-observer-paramwriter`](https://crates.io/crates/argmin-observer-paramwriter) crate.

 The observer [`SlogLogger`](https://docs.rs/argmin-observer-slog/latest/argmin_observer_slog/struct.SlogLogger.html) logs the progress of the optimization to screen or to disk.
-This can be found in the `argmin-observer-slog` crate.
+This can be found in the [`argmin-observer-slog`](https://crates.io/crates/argmin-observer-slog) crate.
-Writing to disk requires the `serde1` feature to be enabled in said crate.
+Writing to disk requires the `serde1` feature to be enabled in `argmin-observer-slog`.

-For each observer it can be defined how often it will observe the progress of the solver.
+The rate at which the progress of the solver is observed can be set via `ObserverMode`, which can be either `Always`, `Never`, `NewBest` (whenever a new best solution is found) or `Every(i)` which means every `i`th iteration.

-This is indicated via the enum `ObserverMode` which can be either `Always`, `Never`, `NewBest` (whenever a new best solution is found) or `Every(i)` which means every `i`th iteration.
+Custom observers can be used as well by implementing the [`Observe`](https://docs.rs/argmin/latest/argmin/core/observers/trait.Observe.html) trait

-Custom observers can be used as well by implementing the [`Observe`](https://docs.rs/argmin/latest/argmin/core/observers/trait.Observe.html) trait (see the chapter on [implementing an observer](./implementing_observer.md) for details).
+(see the chapter on [implementing an observer](./implementing_observer.md) for details).

 The following example shows how to add an observer to an `Executor` which logs progress to the terminal.
-The observer is configured via `ObserverMode::Always` such that it will log every iteration to screen.
+The mode `ObserverMode::Always` ensures that every iteration is printed to screen.
 Multiple observers can be added to a single `Executor`.

 ```rust